 If you would like to mention a user, you can use a markdown like the following

-Select the user that will be used to execute the post function.
-By default, it is set to the current user that executes the transition.
+Select the field containing the user that will be used to execute the post function.

 The configured user must have all necessary permissions to create the comment in the target issue.

 Select the comment visibility.